peterwwillis/github-pages-jekyll-base/README.md

 --

 # Files used here

+Some of the files here can be automatically regenerated; run `make clean.all` to remove them, and subsequent uses of `make docker` or `make serve` should automatically download new versions.
+You can then commit the updates to your repository.

 ## `Makefile`
 This config instructs `make` on how to build and run Jekyll.
 Read the file to find more